-Oracle has recently been making noises about its successful transition to its own cloud services.
-There have been a lot of high-fives and back-slapping over the fact they have taken SIX YEARS to transition most of their business to their own cloud.
-The worst part though is that they aren’t even fully migrated yet; with accounts receivable, order management, and analytics still missing from Oracle’s cloud line-up.
+Oracle has recently been making some noise about its successful transition to its own Cloud services.
+There’s been a lot of high-fives and back-slapping over the fact that it has taken SIX YEARS to transition most of its business to its own Cloud.

-Given that it has taken Oracle itself six years to only partially migrate to their own cloud – what timeline are you planning on?
+Given that it has taken Oracle six years to only partially migrate to its own Cloud, what is your timeline?

 Why has it taken so long?

-To be blunt, because Oracle is using itself as a guinea pig to develop its own cloud services.
+Oracle is using itself as a guinea pig to develop its own Cloud services.

-When they first started the move they were an unknown in the cloud arena, and have seemed to time the development of their cloud offering alongside their own transition into the cloud.
-This approach is the reason why it seems Oracle has taken so long, as they have been on the same cloud discovery process as their clients, all while selling them the dream of cloud at the same time.
-A dream they have yet to realise for themselves.
+When it first started the move, Oracle was an unknown in the Cloud arena, and has seemed to time the development of its Cloud offering alongside its own transition into the Cloud.
+This approach is the reason why it has taken so long.
+Oracle has been on the same Cloud discovery process as its clients, while selling them the dream of Cloud at the same time.
+Oracle has yet to realise this dream for itself.

-This guinea pig approach of using itself to test its own products is probably why we hear that many of their cloud products are only fit for Oracle.
-We’ve spoken to many organisations considering the jump to cloud who have realised that the jump is too far.
-By this, we mean that the solutions they need from the Oracle cloud offering either:
+This guinea pig approach of using itself to test its own products is probably why we hear that many of Oracle’s Cloud products are only fit for Oracle.
+We’ve spoken to many organisations considering the jump to Cloud that have realised that the jump is too far.
+There are two key reasons for this:

-- Don’t exist in the Oracle cloud (because Oracle haven’t built it for themselves yet), or
+- The solution they need don’t exist in the Oracle Cloud (because Oracle hasn’t built it for itself yet)

-- They are too heavily customised for specific use cases (Oracle’s) that don’t fit their needs
+- The organisation’s systems are too heavily customised for specific use cases (Oracle’s) that don’t fit its needs

-Oracle still haven’t fully transitioned to the cloud yet.
-The big missing pieces we’ve identified are modules for accounts receivables, order management, and Oracle’s global business intelligence infrastructure.
+Oracle still hasn’t fully transitioned to the Cloud yet.
+The big missing pieces we’ve identified are modules for accounts receivable, order management, and Oracle’s global business intelligence infrastructure.
 But how long will these take to transition?

-Because of their approach, Oracle has hit many of the same stumbling blocks and snags as their customers who are moving to the cloud.
+Because of their approach, Oracle has hit many of the same stumbling blocks and snags as its customers who are moving to the Cloud.

-An example of this was their piecemeal transition of one system at a time to the cloud.
-This meant that Oracle had to learn how to operate application-to-application integrations for the first time as they moved to a hybrid cloud system.
-They then realised their monitoring tools weren’t sufficient so they then had to quickly build up their capabilities there too.
+An example of this was its piecemeal transition of one system at a time to the Cloud.
+This meant that Oracle had to learn how to operate application-to-application integrations for the first time as it moved to a hybrid Cloud system.
+It then realised its monitoring tools weren’t sufficient so it had to quickly build up its capabilities there too.
 This two steps forward, one step back approach has been a consistent trend.

-In the end, Oracle has built up their cloud strategy through trial and error but is now pushing that strategy as a one-size fits all solution, which it isn’t.
+In the end, Oracle built up its Cloud strategy through trial and error but is now pushing that strategy as a one-size fits all solution, which it isn’t.

 We want you to know that you have options.
-You don’t need to force the transition to the cloud while you (or the vendor) aren’t ready.
-Forget de-support dates and forced upgrades from the likes of Oracle and SAP, with a 3rd party support provider like Support Revolution, you can:
+You don’t need to force the transition to the Cloud.
+Forget de-support dates and forced upgrades from the likes of Oracle and SAP.
+With a third-party support provider like Support Revolution, you can:

-- Stay on your current version for as long as you wish and still be fully supported (we even support all customisations)
+- Stay on your current version for as long as you wish and still be fully supported (including customisations)

-- Be sure of a great and attentive support service with our rigorous SLAs, ensuring you receive high-quality support 24/7
+- Be sure of a great, attentive support service with rigorous SLAs, ensuring you receive high-quality support 24/7

-- Save up to 90% on your support costs, which you can then invest in new technologies
+- Save at least 50% on your support costs, which you can then invest in new technologies